-As a long-term cancer survivor living with a host of short, long-term and late stage side effects from all of the toxicity I underwent during my several years of conventional therapies, I am wary of conventional medicine.
+As a cancer survivor living with a host of short, long-term and late stage side effects from all of the toxicity I underwent during my several years of conventional therapies, I am wary of conventional medicine.
 Frankly, I just don’t trust it.
 Or I should say that I don’t trust conventional therapy’s thinking about the risks and benefits of various therapies.

 Though there are a number of nutritional supplementation therapies as well as lifestyle therapies that can lower a person’s cholesterol, I admit that you have to work at lowering your cholesterol naturally.
 Taking a low dose statin is 1) effective, 2) exhibits few side effects 3) is easy and 4) is relatively inexpensive.